 Jo Adell's 8th-inning RBI sends Angels past Athletics, 4-3

-ANAHEIM (AP) — Jo Adell drove in Matt Duffy with a tiebreaking RBI single in the eighth inning, and the Los Angeles Angels opened their final homestand of the season with a 4-3 victory over the Oakland Athletics on Tuesday night.
+ANAHEIM — Jo Adell drove in Matt Duffy with a tiebreaking RBI single in the eighth inning, Shohei Ohtani extended his hitting streak to a career-best 12 games, and the Los Angeles Angels opened their final homestand of the season with a 4-3 victory over the Oakland Athletics on Tuesday night.

 Ryan Tepera (5-3) pitched the eighth for the Angels, and Jimmy Herget earned his seventh save.
 Los Angeles' third victory in four games means this team (68-86) won't match the franchise record of 95 defeats.

-Nick Allen had a two-run double for the last-place A's, who opened their last road trip of the season with their AL-worst 98th loss of the season.
+Nick Allen had a two-run double for the last-place A's, who opened their last trip of the season with their AL-worst 98th loss.

 Patrick Sandoval yielded three runs on six hits over 5 1/3 mostly solid innings for the Angels, going at least five innings in the 10th consecutive start of his hard-luck season.
 The left-hander remained 6-9 despite his tidy 3.09 ERA — just 2.30 over his last 10 starts.